marioguenzel/ProjectManager2/README.md

 ## VSCODE-Integration
  This manager integrates vscode as the main application for coding.
  To that end, the resource action `code` as described above is integrated for cloned git repos and for checkouted svn repos.
- Furthermore, using simply the term `clone` when the project manager is open, opens the project manager directory `DIR` in vscode and allows manual modifications of the actions and context files, using the yaml format.
+ Furthermore, using simply the term `code` when the project manager is open, opens the project manager directory `DIR` in vscode and allows manual modifications of the actions and context files, using the yaml format.
  Please make sure to use the command `reload` when making manual configurations.
 (Not dumped modifications from the textual user interface will get lost though.)

 ## Notes